Number of Americans fully vaccinated tops 100 million

 “The hardest part is ahead of us,” she said.
 “I’m very concerned that we are not going to come anywhere close to reaching herd immunity in 2021.”

+Wen noted that Fauci has estimated 70% to 85% of the U.S. population needs to be vaccinated to achieve herd immunity.

 The immunization drive has slowed in recent weeks, even as shots have been thrown open to all adults.
-Wen said the combination of better weather and falling case counts will make it harder to reach people who have not yet been vaccinated.
+Wen said better weather and falling case counts will make it harder to reach people who have not been vaccinated yet.

 “Those people who are on the fence about getting a vaccine may have less reason to get one now because they don’t see coronavirus as an existential crisis anymore,” she said.

-Earlier this week, the CDC said in a letter to the industry that it will let ships cruise without going through practice trips first if 98% of the crew and 95% of the passengers are fully vaccinated against COVID-19.
+The CDC said in a letter to the industry this week that it will let ships cruise without going through practice trips first if 98% of the crew and 95% of the passengers are fully vaccinated.

 U.S. cruises have been shut down by the pandemic since March 2020.

-However, New York Gov. Andrew Cuomo has maintained throughout the crisis that such decisions are his alone, and he said Thursday he would like to lift restrictions even sooner if possible.
+But New York Gov. Andrew Cuomo has maintained throughout the crisis that such decisions are his alone, and he said Thursday he would like to end restrictions even sooner.

 “I don’t want to wait that long.
 I think if we do what we have to do, we can be reopened earlier,” he said.